Glossary: Postulate Mechanics

 SELF-ANIMATION

 Self animation is inherent to a living form, such as, virus, cells and higher organisms.
-Since extremely small changes in consistency may produce significantly large and visible changes in motion, life can manage self-animation by controlling the consistency of its parts.
-The required changes in consistency are so small that they can easily be controlled by thought.
+Since extremely small changes in thickness may produce significantly large and visible changes in motion, life can manage self-animation by controlling the thickness of its parts.
+The required changes in thickness are so small that they can easily be controlled by thought.
 Therefore, a thought-motion interface may be postulated for living organisms.
 [Life]

 SELF-DETERMINATION